 Many of the problems of present-day Europe have their source in the governments' tolerant, multicultural policies regarding immigration.
 David Grabbe, seeing parallels between immigration and a Christian's entry into God's Kingdom, shows that, unlike Europ. . .

 As spring turns toward summer and the fall elections march ever nearer, winds of change are blowing across this nation, auguring a critical moment in American history. ...

 World news, events, and trends from the standpoint of biblical prophecy for November 2004: "Ich Bin Heide"

 And [God] called to the man clothed with linen, who had the writer's inkhorn at his side; and the LORD said to him, "Go through the midst of the city, through the midst of Jerusalem, and put a mark on the foreheads of the men who sigh and cry over all the . . .

 Currently, Europe is not looking very Beastly.
 John Ritenbaugh continues his look at history and current events to show that Babylon is the world's anti-God system and that Roman institutions inspire Israelite culture even today.

-Lot's wife is best known for that fact that she looked back and became a pillar of salt.
+Lot's wife is best known for locking back and becoming a pillar of salt.
 What was so important that she yearned for Sodom?
-Ted Bowling explains why her example is important to us today.
+The same pull can draw us away.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.